pen/docker-relay-mail/README.md

 A Postfix container only relays virtual address.

-If you have some internet domains and then many mail addresses, You may want to read mails by one Gmail mailbox.
+If you have some internet domains and then many mail addresses, You may want to handle mails by one Gmail mailbox.

-So run this container and set all domains' MX point to the host.

 ## Requiement

 ### to receive
-MTAs in Internet can access the port 25 of your host.
-And you need change MX record of your domains to the host.
+Set your MX records point your internet-reachable host which can use port 25.

 ### to relay
-An ISP account you may use MTA via SMTP Auth.
+You need an ISP account that you may use MTA by SMTP Auth.
-Gmail rejects mails from anonymous MTA.
+Gmail rejects to receive from anonymous MTA.

 ## Install